putuedipuspayasa/demo-store/README.md

 ## Contact

-Let's be friends on linkedin https://www.linkedin.com/in/i-putu-edi-puspayasa-1a8691a2/
+Let's connnect on linkedin https://www.linkedin.com/in/i-putu-edi-puspayasa-1a8691a2/

 ## Key
 - crud ruby on rails